Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-Purchasing a hiking book through one of the above links will result in a small amount of money sent to Hiking For Her, with no additional cost to you.
+Your purchase of a hiking book through some of the above links will result in a small amount of money sent to Hiking For Her, with no additional cost to you.

-It's the way HFH can pay the bills to keep the best hiking tips flowing your way.
+It's a way HFH can pay the bills to keep the best hiking tips flowing your way.
 Thank you very much for using these links!